 There are many situations that may necessitate a data center move.
-Maybe you need to relocate to a larger data center because your infrastructure has grown beyond the capacity of your current facility.
-Your company may want to consolidate your IT infrastructure, or perhaps your company isn’t satisfied with your current data center provider, and you’ve decided to move your infrastructure to another provider.
+For instance, you may need to relocate to a larger data center because your infrastructure has grown beyond the capacity of your current facility.
+Or, your company may want to consolidate your IT infrastructure.
+Perhaps your company isn’t satisfied with your current data center provider, and you’ve decided to move your infrastructure to another provider.

 Whatever your reason, a data center move is one of the most complex IT jobs that you can take on.
-You want to execute a smooth migration, with maximum speed and minimal trouble, while minimizing the risks of unexpected downtime and interruption to your company’s revenue.
+You want to execute a smooth migration, with maximum speed and minimal trouble.
+And, you want to minimize the risks of unexpected downtime and interruption to your company’s revenue.

 We have two words for you: “Plan Well!”

 The key to a successful data center move is careful and comprehensive planning.
 If you plan the migration well, you can anticipate problems, plan for contingencies, and avoid unexpected pitfalls.
 In this article, we’ll explain how to properly plan your data center move to foresee and overcome problems.

 If possible, start planning for a data center move at least six months in advance.
 This gives you plenty of time to get organized, do the prep work, and map out the migration.
 Also, it gives you time to anticipate problems and work out solutions.

 First, take a comprehensive inventory of all servers and equipment that will be moved to the new data center and determine if any equipment has reached end of life (EOL).
 Identify any unused servers or other hardware.
 You can save a lot by taking those servers off your moving list

 As part of your inventory, document the following:

 Impacts – What will be the impacts of downtime during a physical IT move?
 If, for example, a server is disconnected and an eCommerce application is offline for 24 hours, what impact will that have on your business?